 Biomeme’s end-to-end system from sample prep to analyzing results can provide real-time results in 45 minutes starting with our M1 Sample Prep Cartridge for RNA.
 This enables you to extract and purify RNA from your sample in just a few minutes.

-From there, our Biomeme COVID-19 Go-Strips are available now with no minimum order quantity.
+From there, our Biomeme SARS-CoV-2 Go-Strips are available now with no minimum order quantity.
 Biomeme Go-Strips are compatible with our field-ready Franklin™ Thermocycler, which can detect up to 27 targets with easy-to-read results on our Biomeme Go smartphone app.
 The Franklin could run 9 samples simultaneously so, together with sample prep time, you’re talking about 9 samples tested per hour end-to-end.

 Want to configure your own custom assay?
 Now you can port your real-time qPCR assays into our field-friendly Go-Strip format with Biomeme's Go-Strips Configurator.
 With custom Go-Strips, there is no need for refrigeration, lab equipment, or mixing wet reagents in the field.